-They are erasing Western Culture by replacing it with millions of illegal aliens and legal immigrants who hail from 3rd world nations.
-What is their endgame?
+Erasing cultural history one alien and legal immigrant at a time.
+What is the endgame?
 It’s very simple.
-Eradication of the culture created by the founding settlers and their descendents.
-In other words, eliminating the people of European origin aka White people This is classified as genocide, although few people are willing to admit that because they are terrified of being labeled as a racist, hater, xenophobe, bigot, White supremacist, anti-Semite or a Naziwhowantstokillsixmillionjews.
-I am none of those things, however the truth is no defense against the cultural Marxists who seek to marginalize the people they oppose.
+Eradication of the founding settlers.
+In other words eliminating the people of European origin who founded the nations.
+This is classified as genocide although few people are willing to admit that because they are terrified of being labeled as a racist, hater, xenophobe, bigot, White supremacist, anti-Semite or a Naziwhowantstokillsixmillionjews.
+I am none of those things however the truth is no defense against the cultural Marxists who seek to marginalize the people they oppose.

 This is all part of UN Agenda 21.
 There are no Western Nations in the NWO, just slave nations.

-***** I believe a more accurate count of the # of illegal aliens in the USA is now about 35-40 million**********
+***** I believe a more accurate count of the # of illegal aliens here now is about 35-40 million**********

 The following is from Numbers USA.

 Question: Who were the more than 90 million people added to the United States since 1970?

 Most were immigrants.